frovedis/frovedis/doc/tutorial/tutorial.md

 You can specify the condition of filter as the argument of the filter member function of the dftable.
-In this case, it filters rows where the value of clumn c1 and c2 are the same.
+In this case, it filters rows where the value of column c1 and c4 are the same.
 The type of the comparing columns should be the same.
 Otherwise an exception will be thrown.

 There are other operators like neq (not equal), lt (less than),